Microsoft/azure-docs.cs-cz/articles/iot-hub/tutorial-message-enrichments.md

 ##### ROUTING FOR STORAGE #####

 # You're going to have two routes and two endpoints.
-# One points to container1 in the storage account
+# One route points to the first container ("original") in the storage account
-#   and includes all messages.
+#   and includes the original messages.
-# The other points to container2 in the same storage account
+# The other points to the second container ("enriched") in the same storage account
-#   and only includes enriched messages.
+#   and includes the enriched versions of the messages.

 endpointType="azurestoragecontainer"
 endpointName1="ContosoStorageEndpointOriginal"